thlorenz/convert-source-map/README.md

 ### commentRegex

-Returns the regex used to find source map comments.
+Provides __a fresh__ RegExp each time it is accessed.
+Can be used to find source map comments.

 ### mapFileCommentRegex

-Returns the regex used to find source map comments pointing to map files.
+Provides __a fresh__ RegExp each time it is accessed.
+Can be used to find source map comments pointing to map files.

 ### generateMapFileComment(file, [options])